Boredom at Work

 Dynamic Range

 Nikon sensors typically offer slightly better dynamic range - the ability to capture detail in both bright and dark areas.
-In high-contrast scenes, the Z50 recovers more shadow and highlight detail.
+In high-contrast scenes, the Z50 II recovers more shadow and highlight detail.

 Color Science